Love Travel, but Hate Airline Miles? Try AmEx's Blue Sky Preferred

 Blue Sky Preferred offers more than just rewards for spending; it also provides a broad slate of benefits such as:

 - Promotional financing rate on new purchases.
-New cardholders receive 12 months of 0% APR financing on new purchases.
-After that, the standard APR will be a variable rate, currently 17.24%, 20.24%, or 22.24%, depending on the applicant's credit worthiness.
+New cardholders receive 15 months of 0% APR financing on new purchases.
+After that, the standard APR will be a variable rate, currently 17.24%, 20.24%, or 22.24%, depending on the applicant's credit worthiness and other factors.

 - Annual airline allowance.
 Cardholders will receive a statement credit up to $100 for airline incidental fees such as checked baggage charges, in-flight food, and entertainment.